emdgroup-liquid/liquid/src/liquid/components/ld-file-upload/readme.md

 {% endexample %}

 #### Upload with XMLHttpRequest with random success

+This is just for testing.
+Upload success is overwritten with a random true/false value to test the retry feature.

 {% example '{ "opened": false }' %}
 <ld-file-upload select-multiple show-progress style="width: 30rem">